marcopxt/SFSI/README.md

 ## Selection Indices (SI)

 Prediction of **breeding values** (u<sub><i>i</i></sub>) for a target trait (y<sub><i>i</i></sub>) is usually done using a **Selection Index (SI)**.
-In the selection index all the available information contribute to the prediction of the *i*<sup>th</sup> candidate of selection as a linear combination of the form:
+In the selection index all the available information contribute to the prediction of the *i*<sup>th</sup> candidate of selection as:

 <p align="center">
 <img src="https://github.com/MarcooLopez/SFSI/blob/master/vignettes/Img1.png" height="26"/>